grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /distributor/ha_tracker
 ```

-Displays a web page with the current status of the HA tracker, including the elected replica for each Prometheus HA cluster.
+This endpoint displays a web page with the current status of the HA tracker, including the elected replica for each Prometheus HA cluster.

 ## Ingester

+The following endpoints relate to the ingester.

 ### Flush chunks / blocks